Dauriel/h2o_wildfires/README.md

 # TEAM HTB - Last Minute Smoke Detection

 We live in a difficult era.
-Climate change, irrelevant only a few years ago, is now the biggest challenge humanity has yet to beat.
+Climate change is now the biggest challenge humanity has yet to beat.
 Intense droughts, storms, rising sea levels, ... are just some of the events that are becoming more and more common nowadays.
 Extreme temperatures, severe lightning, strong winds, dry weather and droughts create the ideal conditions for the main theme of this competition: Wildfires.

 Wildfires are one of the most frequent and recurrent disasters our world faces yearly.
 They burn thousands of kilometres of land a year, causing millions of dollars in damages and destroying not only the habitats of millions of species that populate our planet, but creating lasting long term effects in an already fragile planet.
 According to the Copernicus Atmosphere Monitoring Service scientists, global wildfires in 2021 caused an estimated total of 1760 megatonnes of carbon emissions, which is the equivalent of 6450 megatonnes of CO2.
 To put this figure into some perspective – total CO2 emissions from fossil fuel in the EU in 2020 amounted to 2600 megatonnes, in other words - wildfires this year generated 148% more than total EU fossil fuel emissions in 2020.

-In a context where most Wildfires are created by humans, being able to detect them and respond in time is key to minimize the potential damage they will cause.
+Being able to detect wildfire fast and effectively and respond in time is key to minimize the potential damage they will cause.

-We sadly found out about this challenge just one week ago, so we have treated it as a hackathon, prioritizing efficiency whilst trying to tackle a small subset of the problem.
+Unfortunately, we found out about this challenge just one week ago, so we have treated it as a hackathon, prioritizing efficiency whilst trying to tackle a small subset of the problem.

 # Our Project